Not sure what to do in Cappadocia, Turkey?

 2. Go On A Hot Air Balloon Ride In Cappadocia

-The biggest attraction in Cappadocia is unquestionably flying in one of the hot air balloons.
+The most unique attraction in Cappadocia is unquestionably flying in one of the hot air balloons.
 Chances are, before you even knew about Cappadocia, you have seen photos of these hot air balloons.
+They are surely some of the things Turkey is most famous for.

 Beautiful sunrise, a horde of colorful balloons, dreamy desert landscapes, unworldly fairy chimneys, flying in a hot air balloon in Cappadocia is an absolute bucket list experience.
 It is no wonder why Cappadocia is consistently rated as one of the best places for hot air balloon rides in the world.

-When we were visiting Cappadocia, it took 5 days before the optimal conditions were met and the ballons were allowed to fly.
+When we were visiting Cappadocia in the summer, it took 5 days before the optimal conditions were met and the ballons were allowed to fly.
 That is why we HIGHLY recommend you to book a hot air balloon tour prior to arriving in Cappadocia, especially if you have a short Cappadocia itinerary.

 3. Watch The Hot Air Balloon At Sunset At One Of The Viewpoints